The Hand That Rocks the Cradle (2025 film): Release

+Soundtrack

+The soundtrack for the film was composed by Ariel Marx.
+It was released through Hollywood Records on October 22, 2025.

 Reception

+Metacritic, which uses a weighted average, assigned the film a score of 52 out of 100, based on 14 critics, indicating "mixed or average" reviews.

 Critics consistently praised Winstead's portrayal; (Note: Multiple references:) Kevin Maher of The Times described her as a powerhouse in her "most fruitful role" since Smashed (2012) and The New York Timess Chris Azzopardi found her to be "doing miracles" for the film.
 Most critics also lauded Monroe's turn as the antagonist; (Note: Multiple references:) Maher deemed it "fabulously boo-hiss", but Azzopardi thought her performance was "merely chilly, lumbering like a mopey teenager stuck with reciting unintentionally funny lines" and David Rooney of The Hollywood Reporter found it less convincing compared to her previous roles.
 Several reviewers agreed that the film maintained strong tension and atmosphere, aided by careful direction, score, and attention to character dynamics.
 (Note: Multiple references:)

 Other critics were less charitable, arguing that it was an unnecessary remake that lacked the spark of the original and labeling it flat or predictable.
 (Note: Multiple references:) Benjamin Lee from The Guardian noted that it was "one of the less egregious" nostalgia-driven remakes and was "serviceably entertaining", The Playlists Allyson Johnson dismissed it as a "lackluster, at times aggravating, mess."

 The film's ending was cited as underwhelming or overly self-serious, sapping the tension built earlier in the narrative.

+Winstead and Monroe discussed the queer subtext between their characters, saying they could see a romantic tension in Caitlyn and Polly's relationship despite it not being explicitly written as a romance.
+They described the connection between the characters as containing ambiguity and intimacy, particularly in scenes involving physical closeness and emotional conflict.